solarseller.com alternative energy by John Drake Services, Inc. | home

 Of the many models made I can recommend three for emergency use

-Except for the two large campsite models, these are the only two that
+Except for the two large campsite models, there are the only two that

 can be refueled without removing the cooking grill.